YottaDB/YDBDoc/ProgGuide/devcycle.rst

 .. parsed-literal::
    $ mumps -run ^filename

-The mumps command searches the directories specified by the environment variable gtmroutines to locate the specified file name.
+The mumps command searches the directories specified by the environment variable ydb_routines to locate the specified file name.

 Example: